Robust Immersive Telepresence and Mobile Telemanipulation: NimbRo wins ANA Avatar XPRIZE Finals: NimbRo Avatar System

 \subsubsection{Wireless Communication}

 For the finals, XPRIZE supplied a 2.4\,GHz and a 5\,GHz WiFi network on the competition arena.
 To utilize this fully, we incorporated two WiFi adapters on our robot (see \cref{fig:network_architecture}).
 All network adapters (wired on the operator side, wireless on the robot side) are connected via PCI-E to their respective control computers---reducing latency to a minimum and increasing robustness, compared to USB devices.
-On the robot, we use two Intel AX210 cards, which have excellent driver support due to their widespread usage in notebooks.
+On the robot, we use two Intel AX210 cards, which have excellent driver support.
 Each WiFi card is connected to two antennas: a main antenna extended up from the spine of the robot (see \cref{fig:sys_overview}) and a backup antenna in the base.

 To facilitate fine-grained control of routing, i.e. which WiFi band is used for which data stream, each WiFi adapter has its own IP address.
 Conversely, the operator station uses two IP addresses on its Ethernet interface.
 Static routes ensure that the correct source address and interface are used for each destination address.